ds5110/git-intro/git.md

 ## install

 * Depending on your operating system, you may already have git.
-* If you have a Mac, you have a version of git in `/usr/bin/git`.
+* If you have a Mac, install the Xcode Command Line Tools and you'll have `/usr/bin/git`.
 * Or you can install git from conda-forge...
   ```
   conda install -c conda-forge git